machines-in-motion/irisc/README.md

 # iRiSC: Iterative Risk Sensitive Optimal Control for Nonlinear Systems with Imperfect Observations

-This repository contains the python implementation for the iterative risk sensitive solvers accounting for process and measurement uncertainties
+This repository contains the python implementation for the iterative risk sensitive solvers accounting for process and measurement uncertainties published at the [2021 American Control Conference](https://ieeexplore.ieee.org/abstract/document/9867200) and freely available [here](https://arxiv.org/abs/2110.06700)

 ## How To Run a Demo